alexandremr01/minsh/README.md

 # Preparing the environement

-If you are not running in a Linux environment, it is recommended to use `docker`.

-Run with `docker compose run main`.
+A docker container with the necessary dependencies can be run with `docker compose run main`.

 # Building and Running

-Build with `make build`.
+Build with `make build`, `make debug` or `make release`.
 Run with `./bin/minsh`.

 # Example inputs